One part magic, one part myth, aphrodisiacs may get a lot of talk, but that doesn't mean they guarantee a lot of action.

 3. Ginko Biloba

 Another herbal extract stemming from Chinese Medicine, Ginko Biloba, can be considered an aphrodisiac for some people, though not all.
 Since Ginko works directly with the brain and its use of the neurotransmitter serotonin (which is, in part, responsible for sexual desire), those that have any kind of serotonin deficiency will notice a marked improvement in how they feel.
 Ginko is also an antidepressant, putting you in a good mood on every level, regardless of its potential to serve as a sexual stimulant.

 4. Safed Musli

 No, it's not just muesli that's safe—unfortunately, your favorite overnight oats won't help your bedroom activities (although they may be nice to have on hand the morning after)?
 Rather, Safed Musli is a long-revered Indian herb that has marked testosterone-like effects, helping with erectile dysfunction and increasing sexual stamina and arousal.
 Studies have shown several times over impressive results in libido enhancement, supporting all of Safed Musli's folklore fame.

 Remember, there's a lot more to lighting up the internal fire than just these true aphrodisiacs.
-Choosing to pepper your menu with sweet treats or creamy sauces and dips to excite your taste buds; creating “mood lighting” through candles or dim lights; opening a bottle of red wine; using music to enrich the audible environment; and scenting the air with inviting smells (vanilla, lavender, licorice and cinnamon are some of the most attractive) can help entice and arouse.
+Choosing to pepper your menu with sweet treats or creamy sauces and dips to excite your taste buds; creating “mood lighting” through candles or dim lights; opening a bottle of red wine; indulging in a box of dark chocolate; using music to enrich the audible environment; and scenting the air with inviting smells (vanilla, lavender, licorice and cinnamon are some of the most attractive) can help entice and arouse.
 Excite your senses and your sex life!